OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 .. figure:: ../images/user-guide/Process_Diagram.png
    :align: center
-   :alt: Diagram of process model showing the vehicle assembly, the driving simulation component, and the optimizer
+   :alt: Diagram of process model showing the vehicle assembly, some simulation drivers, and the optimizer

    Process Model for Tutorial Problem

-The process model includes a driving simulation component, which performs the simulations and calculates the performance metrics.
-A typical problem would be to close an optimization loop around the vehicle model, driving one or more design variables to minimize the 0-60 acceleration time and maximize the EPA city and highway mileage.
+The process model includes three drivers that performs the acceleration and fuel economy simulations and calculate the performance metrics.
+A typical problem might be to close an optimization loop around the vehicle model, driving one or more design variables to minimize the 0-60 acceleration time and maximize the EPA city and highway mileage.

 The Transmission Model